-Wondering what to do in the Clare Valley?
-You'll find wineries, the historic Martindale Hall, the quirky Mintaro Maze and more.
-Find out more today.
+There's a lot to do in the Clare Valley.
+You'll find more than 40 wineries and vineyards, the historic Martindale Hall and the quirky Mintaro Maze.

 Experience the Clare Valley

 There are more than 40 wineries and vineyards, plus numerous galleries and museums in the Clare Valley.
 You'll also find fantastic restaurants, food and produce markets as well as sports for everyone.